tbensky/celnav/README.md

 1. Download celnav.html and the images folder.

-2. Wherever you place celnav.html, maintain the structure, in that the 'images' folder is directly branched off of the location where you put celnav.html.
+2. Wherever you place celnav.html, maintain the structure, in that the 'images' folder (with all images in it) is directly branched off of the location where you put celnav.html.

 3. Load celnav.html into a text editor.
 Put your Google Maps API key into line 5 (the